Universal Pictures Home Entertainment: Distribution deals

 In 2020, SF Studios had signed a distribution deal with Universal to handle titles across the Nordic region.

-In late 2023 and late 2024, Plaion Pictures and Spirit Entertainment signed a distribution deal with Universal to handle titles respectively in Italy and the United Kingdom, which caused Universal's deal with Warner Bros.
+In late 2023 and late 2024 respectively, Plaion Pictures and Spirit Entertainment signed a distribution deal with Universal to handle titles respectively in Italy and the United Kingdom, which caused Universal's deal with Warner Bros.
 Home Entertainment to expire in those countries.
+As for Plaion, they expanded to distribute Universal's titles in Germany, Austria and Switzerland as of January 1, 2026.
 Since early 2024, ESC Distribution now handles Universal's titles on home media in France.
-Since 2025, Plaion Pictures is now handling home video rights to all of Warner Bros. titles in German-speaking countries after Universal's deal expired.

 Universal 1440 Entertainment

 Universal 1440 Entertainment is the direct-to-video entertainment label of Universal Pictures Home Entertainment created in 2005.
 The entity is a successor to MCA Family Entertainment (formerly Universal Family Entertainment).

 It was originally known as Universal Studios Family Productions, and Universal Animation Studios (formerly Universal Cartoon Studios) is a subsidiary of the company.